maxdavydenkouo/mo--ztlcstn/README.md

 # principles
-- graph first - text second - visualizatoin and navigation through the map
+- graph first - text second: navigation and data manipulation through the map
-- nodes-linkes architecture - there are only nodes and links, between them
+- nodes-linkes architecture: there are only nodes and links (no additional data structures)
-- laconic data - store only valuable and informative information
+- laconic data: store only valuable and informative information
-- middle field - [inner world]..............[xxxxx]..............[outer_world]
+- middle field: [inner world]..............[xxxxx]..............[outer_world]

 # alternatives